 You generally won't get hit with a penalty if you take a distribution on which no tax is due.
-In other words, your contribution represents principal only and you paid tax on those dollars before you invested them.
+In other words, your contribution represents principal only, and you paid tax on those dollars before you invested them.
 If you did not take a tax deduction for your contributions, and your employer didn't divert funds to your plan before calculating taxes on your pay, then it likely won't trigger a penalty.
 This often applies to Roth IRA contributions; those contributions are made with after-tax dollars.

 Rollovers are also nontaxable, which is why they don't incur a penalty.

 The Age 50 Rule

-Certain government employees can access their retirement savings starting at age 50 rather than waiting until age 55 if they retire or leave their jobs early.
-These employees include nuclear materials couriers, United States Capitol Police, Supreme Court Police, and diplomatic security special agents.
+Certain government employees can access their retirement savings starting at age 50, rather than waiting until age 55 (if they retire or leave their jobs early).
+These employees include nuclear materials couriers, air traffic controllers, U.S. Capitol Police, Supreme Court Police, and diplomatic security special agents.
 This rule applies to distributions from governmental retirement plans for employees who separate from service after reaching 50 years of age.

 This change was made in 2015 as part of the Defending Public Safety Employees' Retirement Act of 2015.